RaymondTMartin/Joystick_Timer/README.md

 # Joystick_Timer
-This project uses an Arduino, Joystick, and LED's in order to set timers for flash in League of Legends.
+This project uses an Arduino, Joystick, and an LCD Display in order to set timers for flashes in League of Legends.